forthright-engineer/write-book/README.md

 ## Commission

 There is a file named `commissioning.yaml` where you define everything you want out of the agents.
-Be detailed but if you define the chapters it will be a little weird otherwise be. as. explcit. as. possible. with. your. expectations.
+Be detailed but if you overly define the chapters it will be a little weird.
+Please. be. as. explcit. as. possible. with. your. expectations.

 ## Run

-In the directory you downloaded it you can run it and call the commissioning file.
+Call the `make_book.py` with the `commisioning.yaml` to start.

 ```bash
 python make_book.py --commission commissioning.yaml